- 1. What Is Glamping?

-Glampinghub offers so many different types of accommodation that it’s impossible not to find something that all your companions like.
-From luxury cabins, huts, and villas, to igloos, treehouses, caves, and bubbles – they even have a private island and castle rentals!
+Glampinghub offers so many different types of accommodation that it's impossible not to find something that all your companions like.
+From glamping tents and luxury cabins, huts, and villas, to igloos, treehouses, caves, and bubbles - they even have private island and castle rentals!

-Hipcamp has a section with “hidden gems” – rental offers that are yet to be discovered by travelers.
-Here you can find farms, ranches, and some of the most rugged rentals in the United States.
+Hipcamp has a section with "hidden gems" - rental offers that are yet to be discovered by travelers.
+Here you can find farms and ranches, and go glamping in some of the most rugged rentals in the United States.

-If you’d like to find a charmingly restored Airstream trailer, check out RVShare.
-You can find rentals to take with you on the road, and plenty that are already set up in their own permanent “campsites.”
+If you'd like to find a charmingly restored Airstream trailer, check out RVShare.
+You can find rentals to take with you on the road, and plenty that are already set up in their own permanent "campsites" in the great outdoors.

 What to Pack for a Glamping Trip?

-As every glamping accommodation is different, always check with your host to find out what they supply and what you’ll need to bring.
-Most of the time, all you’ll need are your personal care products (yep, biting insects don’t care how much your campsite cost) and the right outdoor clothing.
+As every glamping accommodation is different, always check with your host to find out what they supply and what you'll need to bring.
+For a usual glamour and camping experience, all you'll need are your personal care products (yep, biting insects don't care how much your campsite cost) and the right outdoor clothing.

 Luckily, you don't have to pare down your packing list to what will fit on your back; usually, even the more remote rentals tend to come with gear transport services.
 Here are a few musts: